 The Arkansas State Board of Public Accountancy (the Board), a Board of Arkansas State Government, was created by the Arkansas Legislature in Act 160 of 1975 to regulate the practice of public accountancy within the state.
 The Board consists of seven (7) governor-appointed members, of which five (5) members must be Certified Public Accountants and two (2) members must not be actively engaged in or retired from the profession of accounting.
-The Board receives most of its revenues from member, license, and examination fees.
-The Board's primary functions are to issue licenses, monitor the practice of public accountancy, administer a quality review program, and administer the Uniform Certified Public Accountant Examination.
+The Board receives most of its revenues from licenses and examination fees.
+The Board's primary functions are to issue licenses, monitor the practice of public accountancy, ensure the quality of financial reports issued to the public, and screen applicants for the Uniform Certified Public Accountant Examination.